Dan0sz/host-webfonts-locally/readme.txt

 = How Does It Work? =

-After installing the plugin, choose your Optimization Mode: Manual (default) or Automatic (only available in Pro).
+After installing the plugin, choose your Optimization Mode: Force (default) or Scan Each Page (only available in Pro).

-When *Manual* is selected, you can simply configure OMGF to work in the way you want, and run its detection mechanism on an address of your choosing.
+When *Force* is selected, you can simply configure OMGF to work in the way you want, and run its detection mechanism on an address of your choosing.
 Tweak the stylesheet(s) as you wish and these will be used throughout your site.

 In *Automatic* (Pro) Mode, OMGF runs silently in the background and captures any requests made to fonts.googleapis.com or fonts.gstatic.com.
 When a webpage is first loaded, it reroutes these requests to its own Download API and copies the fonts over to your server.
 Then it generates a stylesheet for your fonts including SVG, EOT, TTF, WOFF and WOFF2 formats to guarantee maximum cross browser compatibility!